 Eat a balanced bedtime snack.
 A simple snack that contains fat, protein and carbohydrates plus a little salt can do wonders for your sleep.
 Try something like this:

-- vegetable broth salted to taste with a side of rice
+- Bone broth salted to taste with some sweet potato

 Drink a bedtime tonic with a dash of salt.
-Try adding a dash or two of salt to a calming bedtime tonic like homemade hot chocolate sweetened with maple syrup or honey, or to your favorite herbal tea (holy basil and chamomile are especially calming).
+Try adding a dash or two of salt to a calming bedtime tonic like herbal tea (holy basil and chamomile are especially calming).

 Take it straight.
-Some people find it easy to simply put up to 1/8 teaspoon of salt straight on their tongue and then chase it with a small glass of fresh juice, real milk or filtered water.
+Some people find it easy to simply put up to 1/8 teaspoon of salt straight on their tongue and then chase it with a small glass of fresh juice or filtered water.

 Elizabeth Walling is a health and wellness blogger at The Nourished Life and author of The Nourished Metabolism.
 She enjoys thinking outside of the box and challenging common myths about nutrition and metabolism.
 She embraces an approach to getting healthy that includes listening to your body and throwing dietary dogma out the window where it belongs.
-You can also find Elizabeth on Facebook here: www.facebook.com/
+You can also find Elizabeth on Facebook.

 FREE "6 Easy Tips to Quit Sugar" Guide!